 ♥ To treat hemorrhoids.
 You know, more inflammation and itching.
 (The joy of postpartum!)
 Also, just FYI, I used this cream THAT NO ONE TALKS ABOUT to treat hemorrhoids, and it is AMAZING.
 (I also put it all over down there to speed healing – and I think it really helped.)

-You can buy one of these on-top-the-toilet sitz baths, but I like simple, so I just sat in three inches of water in my bath tub.
+You can buy one of these on-top-the-toilet sitz baths, but I like simple, so I just sat in three inches of water in my bathtub.

 One of the big reasons for this, I was told by my health nurse, is because when you submerge yourself in lots of water the water pressure can force water…. up.
-You have all kinds of things going on up in there, and getting a bunch of – possibly not clean – water up would be a bad idea.)
+You have all kinds of things going on up in there right now, and getting a bunch of – possibly not clean – water up in there would be a bad idea.

-♥ FIRST, clean your bath tub.
-(Or have someone clean your bath tub for you.)
+♥ FIRST, clean your bathtub.
+(Or have someone clean your bathtub for you.)
 If you use diluted bleach just rinse it VERY well.

 ♥ Wear a t-shirt to keep your upper body warm.
 You want to soak for 15 – 20 minutes and that’s actually a long time to just sit there naked.

 ♥ Epsom salts and lavender essential oil.
-There are heaps of suggestions out there for things that you should be adding to your sitz bath, but I like to error on the side of caution when we are talking about open wounds.
-I also didn’t want little bits of leaf floating around and sticking to me… perhaps if you decide to use herbs put them in clean pantyhose or tie them up in cheese cloth.
+There are heaps of suggestions out there for things that you should be adding to your sitz bath, but I like to error on the side of caution when we are talking about open wounds (which I did have, and which you likely also have).

 Midwives Collective of Toronto claims Epsom salts will reduce swelling, discourage infection and encourage healing.
 They are also helpful for hemorrhoids.
-I bought it in bulk like this, to make it affordable.
+I bought it in bulk like this, to make it super affordable.

 I chose to use lavender essential oil as well, after all my googling.
 The Green Parent, in their article Healing the perineum after birth, mentions that lavender oil is “antibacterial, anti-fungal and anti-inflammatory”, and aids in relaxation, sleep and skin regeneration.
-I would not use just any essential oil, only one that you trust to be pure essential oil.
+I would not use just any essential oil, only a good quality one that you trust to be a pure essential oil.
 I used this one, and it was amazing.

 ♥ No one will judge you (or know) if you pee in the tub before you get out.
 Yep, that IS super gross.
 But if under the water is the only way that you can pee without crying, then do it.
 Just rinse with clean water before you get out of the tub.
 (This didn’t work for me, so I didn’t bother.
 It hurt just as bad under the water as out of it.
-In which case, try standing in the tub and letting the pee fall STRAIGHT down, rather than running over your body at all.)
+In which case, try standing (or kneeling, if you’re shaky) in the tub and letting the pee fall STRAIGHT down, rather than running over your body at all.)

 ♥ Repeat 2 – 3 times per day.